Peanut: East Africa

-Peanuts are a common ingredient of several types of relishes (dishes which accompany nshima) eaten in Malawi, and in the eastern part of Zambia, and these dishes are common throughout both countries.
-Thick peanut butter sauces are also made in Uganda to serve with rice and other starchy foods.
-Groundnut stew, called ebinyebwa in Luganda-speaking areas of Uganda, is made by boiling ground peanut flour with other ingredients, such as cabbage, mushrooms, dried fish, meat or other vegetables.
-Across East Africa, roasted peanuts, often in cones of newspaper, are obtained from street vendors.
+Peanuts are a common ingredient of several relishes (dishes which accompany nshima) eaten in Malawi, and in the eastern part of Zambia, and these dishes are common throughout both countries.
+Thick peanut sauces are made in Uganda to serve with rice and other starchy foods.
+Groundnut stew, called ebinyebwa in Uganda, is made by boiling ground peanut flour with other ingredients, such as cabbage, mushrooms, dried fish, meat or vegetables.